Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clay Golem.md

 "languages": "understands the languages of its creator but can't speak" "cr": "9"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Whenever the golem is subjected to acid damage, it takes no damage and\
+- "desc": "Whenever the golem is subjected to acid damage, it takes no damage and\
     \ instead regains a number of hit points equal to the acid damage dealt."
   "name": "Acid Absorption"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Whenever the golem starts its turn with 60 hit points or fewer, roll a\
+- "desc": "Whenever the golem starts its turn with 60 hit points or fewer, roll a\
     \ dice: d6|avg (d6).
 On a 6, the golem goes berserk.
 On each of its turns\
     \ while berserk, the golem attacks the nearest creature it can see.
 If no creature\
     \ is near enough to move to and attack, the golem attacks an object, with preference\
     \ for an object smaller than itself.
 Once the golem goes berserk, it continues\
     \ to do so until it is destroyed or regains all its hit points."
   "name": "Berserk"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem is immune to any spell or effect that would alter its form."
+- "desc": "The golem is immune to any spell or effect that would alter its form."
   "name": "Immutable Form"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem has advantage on saving throws against spells and other magical\
+- "desc": "The golem has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem's weapon attacks are magical."
+- "desc": "The golem's weapon attacks are magical."
   "name": "Magic Weapons"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem makes two slam attacks."
+- "desc": "The golem makes two slam attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+8 (+8 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d10 + 5|avg (2d10 + 5) bludgeoning damage.
-If the target is\
+    \ Hit: 16 (dice: 2d10 + 5|avg (2d10 + 5)) bludgeoning damage.
+If the target\
-    \ a creature, it must succeed on a DC 15 Constitution saving throw or have its\
+    \ is a creature, it must succeed on a DC 15 Constitution saving throw or have\
-    \ hit point maximum reduced by an amount equal to the damage taken.
+    \ its hit point maximum reduced by an amount equal to the damage taken.
 The target\
     \ dies if this attack reduces its hit point maximum to 0.
 The reduction lasts\
-    \ until removed by the  [[/5.
-Mechanics/Spells/Greater Restoration.md|greater restoration]]\
+    \ until removed by the  [[5.
+Mechanics\Spells\Greater Restoration.md|greater restoration]]\
     \ spell or other magic."
   "name": "Slam"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Until the end of its next turn, the golem magically gains a +2 bonus to\
+- "desc": "Until the end of its next turn, the golem magically gains a +2 bonus to\
     \ its AC, has advantage on Dexterity saving throws, and can use its slam attack\
     \ as a bonus action."
   "name": "Haste (Recharge 5-6)"